ymy4323460/ymy4323460.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Mengyue Yang is a third-year Ph.D. student in the Department of Computer Science at University College London (UCL), advised by Professor [Jun Wang](http://www0.cs.ucl.ac.uk/staff/jun.wang/).
-She was a research intern at ByteDance Research, Microsoft and DIDI AI Labs.
-Prior to UCL, she received an M.S. degree in Computer Science from the University of Chinese Academy of Sciences.
-Her research interests lie on Causal Representation Learning, Reinforcement Learning and Recommendation Systems.
+I'm a final-year Ph.D. student in the Department of Computer Science at University College London (UCL), advised by Professor [Jun Wang](http://www0.cs.ucl.ac.uk/staff/jun.wang/).
+I was a research intern at ByteDance Research, Microsoft and DIDI AI Labs.
+Prior to UCL, I received my M.S. degree in Computer Science from the University of Chinese Academy of Sciences.

-Currently, she is working on solving challenging problems in causal reinforcement learning.
+My research interests lie on Causal Representation Learning, Reinforcement Learning and Recommendation Systems.
+Currently, I'm working on solving challenging problems in causal reinforcement learning.
+Feel free to reach me at mengyue.yang.20@ucl.ac.uk.